wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 = Pricing =
 Install the plugin and design your mobile app for free.
 Try it as long as you want.
-To publish your app on App Store or Google Play, we charge small monthly fees or a one-time fee for our Starter plan.
+To publish your app on App Store or Google Play, we charge small monthly fees.
 Check the [pricing plans on Mobiloud.com](http://www.mobiloud.com/pricing.php?ref=plugindesc).

 = 30 days 100% Satisfaction Guarantee - no risk or commitment, really! =